-5.4.1 Berth-connected ships under 30 m in length shall be provided with at least two lifebuoys on each deck, and berth-connected ships of more than 30 m in length - with at least four lifebuoys on each deck.

-5.4.2 Each lifebuoy shall be fitted with a buoyant lifeline in length equal to not less than twice the distance measured between the lifebuoy and the waterline or 30 m, whichever is greater.

-5.4.3 The list of life-saving appliance of the berthconnected ships which are intended to be operated not in the immediate vicinity of the shore is subject to special consideration by the Register in each case.
+- 5.4.1 Berth-connected ships under 30 m in length shall be provided with at least two lifebuoys on each deck, and berth-connected ships of more than 30 m in length with at least four lifebuoys on each deck. - 5.4.2 Each lifebuoy shall be fitted with a buoyant lifeline in length equal to not less than twice the distance measured between the lifebuoy and the waterline or 30 m, whichever is greater. - 5.4.3 The list of life-saving appliance of the berth-connected ships which are intended to be operated not in the immediate vicinity of the shore shall comply with 4.1.1.3 and 4.1.2.